Bernard Preston

 Whole grains and legumes show a "subsequent meal effect;" they help to keep our blood glucose in better shape all day long.
 We choose Eggs Hilton for our breakfast.
 It is absolutely delicious; it's fascinating that our grandchildren choose it over processed sugary cereals.

 Here are some easy lunch recipes for the working person; time is at a premium in most of our lives.
-Yet it is not difficult to toss in a couple of different kinds of lettuce, always a tomato for the prostate gland; and one or two slices of 100% wholemeal bread.
+Yet it is not difficult to toss in a couple of different kinds of lettuce and always a tomato for the prostate gland; and one or two slices of 100% wholemeal bread.

 Butter is back and should never have been banished to Coventry say the scientists; it is the trans fatty-acids and refined carbs that are the killers.

-And then there are fast dinner recipes for the working woman; variety is the key, and especially focusing on those colours that the kids have been enjoying.
+And then there are fast dinner recipes for the working woman; variety is the key and especially focusing on those colours that the kids have been enjoying.
 Folate consumption is directly related to school achievement; and vitamins B6 and E to arrest the development of frailty[1].

 Kefir bubbling in a funnel.